 of "Incan superfood" for thousands of years.

 abundance of environmental estrogens, most people's

 nourishes the hypothalamus and pituitary glands which

 they can bring balance to the adrenal, thyroid,

 pancreas, ovarian and testicular glands.

 of providing hormones to the body, maca works as an

 adaptogen which means that it responds to different

 bodies' needs individually.
 If you're producing too much

 production downward.
-However, if you're
+However, if you're producing too

 little, it'll regulate the production upward.

-Hormones regulate many things including
+Hormones regulate many things including mood, growth,

 sexual development, and tissue function.
+Hormones also

 Maca has been shown to be beneficial

 it's earned the nickname "nature's Viagra."